galaxyproject/galaxy-charts/docs/content/deploy-request.md

 # Submit a Pull Request to Galaxy

 With your visualization published to `npm`, the next step is to submit a pull request to the Galaxy development repository.
-This pull request should include your XML wrapper file and, optionally, a logo file in either `png` format.
+This pull request should include your XML wrapper file and, optionally, a logo file in `png` format.

 Note: Replace `MY_VISUALIZATION` with your visualization name in the following instructions.